aberdeendogpark_mputnam_2018-09-19-pano-banner.png

 Dog Licences

 The first step to responsible dog ownership is licensing your dog.
 Licensing your dog is easy to do and identifies you as your pet’s owner, which provides peace of mind if they go missing.
 The Dog Responsibility and Control Bylaw No. 34-42 states that all dog owners who possess a dog(s) over the age of six months must license the dog(s) every year with the City.
-Information on how to apply for a new licence and to complete a dog licence renewal can be found below.
+The City of Kamloops allows two dogs to be registered to one address—more than two dogs at one address requires a dog variance application to be submitted for review and approval.

 Purchasing a New Dog Licence